 The immediate impact of this profile is low: an inactive ASN with no routing presence does not create dependency for other networks.
 However, misidentifying it as “Southwest Network Corporation” could mislead threat analysts, abuse handlers, or routing engineers about where responsibility lies.

 If AS206916 were activated, began announcing routes, or had its registry records updated, it could become a new transit or origin point for internet traffic, forcing operators who peer with Get-Net to reassess path trust.
-The control surfaces that matter are the RIPE registry objects for both ASNs and the get-net.ru domain.
+The control surfaces that matter are the RIPE registry entities for both ASNs and the get-net.ru domain.

-Readers should watch for changes to the RIPE aut-num object for AS206916, any BGP announcement originating from that ASN, and any public document that credibly links the Southwest Network Corporation name to a real organization.
+Readers should watch for changes to the RIPE aut-num entity for AS206916, any BGP announcement originating from that ASN, and any public document that credibly links the Southwest Network Corporation name to a real organization.
 The unresolved corporate relationships among Get-Net LLC, Get-Net Ltd, and Get-Net Global OU also merit attention, as they could affect jurisdiction and liability analysis.

 Operating Surface